Mature Masculine

 The Extremist's Transformation

-When integrated, the Extremist's energy becomes independent seeking in service of truth.
-His independence becomes the courage to question.
-His direct experience becomes the fire that keeps tradition alive.
+When the Extremist's energy gets directed right, it becomes independent seeking that actually finds something worth finding.
+His independence becomes the nerve to ask hard questions.
+His insistence on direct experience becomes the fire that keeps old traditions from going stale.

 Living with the Extremist Shadow